bogdanchiritoiu/MockAPI/working.md

 * **Network Databases:** Extend the hierarchical model by allowing a child node to have multiple parent nodes, providing more flexibility in representing relationships. (e.g., IDMS).
 * **Vector Databases:** Designed to efficiently store and query high-dimensional vector embeddings.
 Crucial for applications involving semantic search, recommendation systems, and generative AI. (e.g., Pinecone, Weaviate, ChromaDB, Astra DB).

-The choice of database depends heavily on the specific requirements of the application, including the type and structure of the data, the need for scalability and availability, query patterns, and consistency requirements.
+The choice of a database depends heavily on the specific requirements of the application, including the type and structure of the data, the need for scalability and availability, query patterns, and consistency requirements.
 Many modern applications even use a combination of different database types to leverage the strengths of each.